compositeurdigital/compositeurdigital.github.io/UX/en/organise_content/supported_content/pdf.md

 ## Actions within Compositeur Digital UX

-Images support the following action.
+Pdf files support the following action.
 To have a complete overview of each action, [see the section Actions](actions.md)

 **Actions menu**